cyber-vault/website/content/en/docs/Protocols/Network/SIP/_index.md

 The low level has similar sections as the high level

 ### Registration
-When a user sends the REGISTER flag to the proxy it sends a challange to the user.
+When a user sends the REGISTER flag to the proxy, the proxy tries to register the location of the user. it sends a challange to the user.
 The user responds with his username and password this is encrypted with the challange and send to the proxy.
 If the authentication was succesfull the Proxy sends a 200 OK and the contact list to the user and assigns a Adress Of Record (AOR)

 ```